15 Expats Talk about Health Insurance and Healthcare in Saudi Arabia

 As a foreigner living in Saudi Arabia, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Saudi Arabia, you will have access to public healthcare.
 The public healthcare system in Saudi Arabia is comprehensive and provides a wide range of services, including primary care, specialist care, and hospital care.
 The quality of care is generally good, and the cost of care is relatively low compared to other countries.
-The government also provides subsidies for certain treatments and medications, making them more affordable for those who need them," wrote one expat.
+The government also provides subsidies for certain treatments and medications, making them more affordable for those who need them," said one expat living in Saudi Arabia.

 What have your experiences during the pandemic with the local healthcare system been like?